 People bring in, now in our day, so many of their own doings, that they don't leave room enough for Jesus Christ; but the man who is a sinner in his own eyes, and nothing but a sinner, he will stand far enough off to leave room for the great High Priest, to leave room for the altar of sacrifice, to leave room for the mediation of the blessed Redeemer.
 Why, this truth was indicated even at Sinai.
-The people there were to stand so far off, far enough off to leave room for a mediator, and Moses was the mediator, temporally so, for he says, "At that time", alluding to the very circumstance, "I stood between you and God."
+The people there were to stand so far off,-far enough off to leave room for a mediator,-and Moses was the mediator, temporally so, for he says, "At that time"-alluding to the very circumstance-"I stood between you and God."
 Now, what did Moses stand between the people and God with?
-Why, with the sacrificial institution, which was so established in the tabernacle; and with that, Moses, with divinely appointed sacrifice, stood between the people and God. as a type of Jesus Christ, who was verily foreordained before the foundation of the world, standing between us and God.
-See how much there is then here in the character of the church, in her encampment in the wilderness, in harmony with God's perfections, every man by his own standard, and that distance from the center to leave room for a mediator.
-I know those things can be understood, I am fully aware, by none but Christians; and the less delight you have in these things the less you will understand them.
+Why, with the sacrificial institution, which was so established in the tabernacle; and with that, Moses, with divinely-appointed sacrifice, stood between the people and God. as a type of Jesus Christ, who was verily fore-ordained before the foundation of the world, standing between us and God.
+See how much there is then here in the character of the church, in her encampment in the wilderness, in harmony with God's perfections, every man by his own standard, and at that distance from the centre to leave room for a mediator.
+Now these things can be understood, I am fully aware, by none but Christians; and the less delight you have in these things, the less you will understand them.
 You may depend upon it, that the more delight you have in these things, the more you will understand them.
-This is one reason, certainly, why we do not understand the scriptures more, because we have so little delight in them.
-We read a chapter through so gloomily and so heavily and are half glad we have got through it; and with the feeling, sometimes that it is very mysterious and very difficult, and we leave it.
+This is one reason, certainly, why we do not understand the Scriptures more, because we have so little delight in them.
+We read a chapter through so gloomily and so heavily, and are half along the read a chapter through so gloomily and so heavily. and are half glad we have got through it; and with the feeling, sometimes, that it is very mysterious, and very difficult, and so we leave it.
 Now, that is just my own character.
-What!
-Say some, is that you?
-Well, it really is that's me, very often; and I hate myself, and loathe myself for it.
-Well, I know that there are infinite and endless delights in the Bible, yet I have a nature that stands so opposed to it, that I can delight in these things only as the Lord enables me.
-Still, I find the more delight in them the more I understand them.
+What! say some, is that you?
+Well, it really is;-that's me, very often; and I hate myself, and loathe myself for it.
+While I know that it is a I hate myself, and loathe myself for Rible.
+While I know that there are infinite and endless delights in the Bible, yet I have a nature that stands so opposed to it, that I can delight in these things only as the Lord and analysis of the stands in the second stands of the things only as the Lord enables me.
+Still, I find the more I delight in them, the more I understand them.